Comet Pro (GL-RM10) Quick Setup¶

 Log in with your GL.iNet account.

-If you don't have a GL.iNet account, sign up for one and then log in.
+If you don't have one, sign up first and log in.

 -